I have spent more time looking at climbing shoes than any other clothing item I wear.

-Another great thing about neutral shoes are the rubber on them tends to be quite thick.
+Another great thing about neutral shoes is the rubber on them tends to be quite thick.
 This means as a beginner you don’t have to worry too much about sloppy footwork wearing them down.

-The only turn off is due to the thicker rubber your feet will be less sensitive, this can be a huge problem when climbing overhanging routes where you need precise and clean foot placement.
+The only turn-off is due to the thicker rubber your feet will be less sensitive, this can be a huge problem when climbing overhanging routes where you need precise and clean foot placement.

 Moderate climbing shoes refer to a moderate downturn in the sole of the shoe.

-What this achieves is getting your toes/feet into a position that will help you generate more power on a hold.
+What this achieves is getting your toes/feet into a position that will help you generate more power on a climbing hold.